Jonathan Tasini: 2006 Senate campaign

-On December 6, 2005, Tasini officially announced his bid to challenge Senator Clinton for the Democratic nomination in the New York 2006 Senate election.
+On December 6, 2005, Tasini announced his bid to challenge Senator Clinton for the Democratic nomination in the New York 2006 Senate election.
 Tasini, who needed to collect 15,000 valid signatures to force a primary with Clinton, submitted approximately 40,000 of them on July 13.

 Tasini was endorsed by a number of prominent political activists, including Susan Sarandon, Cindy Sheehan, Barbara Ehrenreich, and Howard Zinn.
 On September 7, 2006, Gay City News endorsed Tasini's Senate candidacy, citing his support for same-sex marriage, and Clinton's stated opposition to legalizing same-sex marriage.
 In his campaign, Tasini emphasized his opposition to the 2003 invasion of Iraq and called for universal health care and curbs on corporate power as part of what he termed "New Rules For the Economy".

 He wrote a book called It's Not Raining, We're Getting Peed On: The Scam of the Deficit Crisis in 2010, voicing his opinions about the current debt crises.

 2010 District Congressional campaign

-On May 13, 2010 Tasini announced that he would now be running for Congress, hoping to win the seat held by Charles Rangel, who has been a representative of the 15th district for 17 years.
-According to a press release announcing his candidacy, Tasini stated that he plans to "remain entirely energized about our mission to change the country".
+On May 13, 2010 Tasini announced that he would be running for Congress, hoping to win the seat held by Charles Rangel, who had been a representative of the 15th district for 17 years.
+Tasini stated that he planned to "remain entirely energized about our mission to change the country".
 Tasini was endorsed by prominent actors and political activists, including Richard Dreyfuss and Armand Assante.

 On September 14, 2010, Tasini finished fifth in the Democratic primary garnering 2,389 votes, or 5% of the total vote.